Tour of Idaho FAQ

 day depending on the weather and fire conditions.
 That makes comparing

 things like elapsed times difficult.
-T1 is not a controlled course - in
+The Tour is not a controlled course - in

 it's not a race course at all.
 Nothing would make life more difficult